 You work hard to grow your business, and you deserve every bit of your vacation time.
 However, cyber attacks continue to rise, because cybercriminals are always at work, even while you’re off the clock.
-According to Gartner, spending on information security and risk management technology and services is expected to rise to $150.4 billion in 2021.
-In order to maintain a strong cybersecurity posture at all times, you need to be engaged in the best data protection practices, even when you’re out of the office.
-Let’s explore how you can protect your business and boost your security while you’re on vacation.
+According to Gartner, spending on information security and risk management technology and services is expected to reach $233 billion by 2025.
+In order to sustain a strong cybersecurity posture at all times, you need to be engaged in the best data protection practices, even when you’re out of the office.
+Explore how you can protect your business and boost your security while on vacation:

-Some of the best ways to ensure your company is secure while OOO are:
+A few of the best ways to ensure your company is secure while on vacation include:

-If you work remotely in any capacity, follow the same steps to secure your devices and work environment at home.
-Let a trusted friend or family member know to keep an eye on your property while you’re away.
+If you work remotely in any capacity, follow the same steps to secure all of your devices and work environment at home.
+Let a trusted friend or family member know to keep an eye on your property while you are away.

 You never want to leave anyone hanging if they send you an email while you’re on vacation.
-You may already be in the habit of setting up an out-of-office (OOO) email.
-However, this OOO email should be brief and not volunteer personal info, such as where you are vacationing, what you’ll be doing while on vacation, how long you will be away, or any other personal details.
+You may already be in the habit of setting up an out-of-office email.
+However, your OOO email should be brief and avoid volunteering personal info, such as where you are vacationing, what you’ll be doing while on vacation, how long you will be away, or any other personal details.

-If there are music, books, or movies that you would like to enjoy on your vacation, download them on your home’s secure WiFi network before you leave.
-Complete any essential online tasks before your vacation, so you can reduce the temptation to log onto your accounts while traveling.
+If there are books, music, or movies that you would like to enjoy on your vacation, download them on your home’s secure WiFi network before you leave.
+Complete any essential online tasks before your vacation, so you can reduce the temptation to send documents or log onto your accounts while traveling.

-Although you are on vacation, still maintain a risk-aware cybersecurity posture.
-Only use secure WiFi that requires a passcode.
-Yes, even if you’re not accessing business networks and resources, always use secure Wi-Fi to avoid viruses and other malware vulnerabilities.
+Although you are on vacation, you should still prioritize risk awareness and remain alert.
+Only use secure WiFi networks that require a passcode.
+Yes, even if you’re not accessing business assets, networks, and resources, always use a secure Wi-Fi connection to avoid viruses and other malware vulnerabilities.

-A Virtual Private Network (VPN) connection is handy for safely accessing your favorite sites and programs when traveling gives you limited control over your online privacy while on a public internet connection.
+A Virtual Private Network (VPN) connection is handy for safely accessing your favorite sites and programs whenever traveling limits your control over online privacy as you use public internet connections.

 More importantly, a VPN is a secure way to log in and navigate your sensitive personal and business accounts while vacationing.
 Not only does a VPN help you mask your internet protocol (IP) address, but it also establishes secure and encrypted connections to ensure your device and privacy are protected while using Wi-Fi.